dandi/dandi-archive/doc/design/zarr-support-3.md

 * **DELETE /api/zarr/{zarr_id}/files/**

-  Deletes zarr files from S3, and updates the tree hash accordingly.
+  Deletes zarr files from S3, and trigger the task to recursively update the tree hash accordingly.
   Requires a list of file paths.
   All paths must be present in S3, otherwise return 404 without deleting anything.